alby13/grok-cli/docs/troubleshooting.md

 - **Error: `Failed to login.
 Message: Request contains an invalid argument`**

-  - Users with Google Workspace accounts, or users with Google Cloud accounts associated with their Gmail accounts may not be able to activate the free tier of the Google Code Assist plan.
+  - Users with xAI Workspace accounts, or users with xAI Cloud accounts associated with their Gmail accounts may not be able to activate the free tier of the xAI Code Assist plan.
-  - For Google Cloud accounts, you can work around this by setting `GOOGLE_CLOUD_PROJECT` to your project ID.
+  - For xAI Cloud accounts, you can work around this by setting `xAI_CLOUD_PROJECT` to your project ID.
-  - You can also grab an API key from [AI Studio](http://aistudio.google.com/app/apikey), which also includes a separate free tier.
+  - You can also grab an API key from [AI Studio](http://aistudio.xAI.com/app/apikey), which also includes a separate free tier.

 ## Frequently asked questions (FAQs)

 - **Q: How do I update Grok CLI to the latest version?**

-  - A: If installed globally via npm, update Grok CLI using the command `npm install -g @google/Grok-cli@latest`.
+  - A: If installed globally via npm, update Grok CLI using the command `npm install -g @xAI/Grok-cli@latest`.
 If run from source, pull the latest changes from the repository and rebuild using `npm run build`.

 - **Q: Where are Grok CLI configuration files stored?**